Are Extended Car Warranties Any Good?

 What is a car warranty?

-Car warranty essentially covers you if your new vehicle breaks down and requires maintenance.
+A car warranty essentially covers you if your new vehicle breaks down and requires maintenance.
 It's also referred to as "mechanical breakdown insurance" and insures you against the cost of parts and labour should you need to take your car to a repair garage.

-Most new car dealerships include three-year warranties for breakdown with their new vehicles, but it's not as common when buying a used car – although some dealers do offer a 12-month guarantee.
+Most new car dealerships include three-year warranties for breakdowns with their new vehicles, but it's not as common when buying a used car – although some dealers do offer a 12-month guarantee.
 You can get used car warranties from the dealership or a third party, and they typically cover a specific time frame, be it 12 months or two to three years.
 Alternatively, they may cover you up to a certain mileage, like 60,000 miles.

 What does an extended car warranty cover?

 No extended warranty is the same, and the parts and labour covered for each one vary.
 That's why it's really important to read the small print and understand what you are and are not covered for.
-As a rule of thumb, the higher the cost of the warranty, the more you're covered for when it comes to parts and labour.
+As a rule of thumb, the higher the cost of the warranty, the more you're covered when it comes to parts and labour.